hologramkrypt/saturni/assets/README.md

 cursors within GTK+ programs (like Thunar).
 This will generate the config files for you so that you dont need to do it manually.
 More info can be found at [nwg-look](https://nwg-piotr.github.io/nwg-shell/nwg-look.html).

-_Note: An exception to the no substitution rule, you can use lxappearance to replace nwg-look if necessary, or if certain GTK2 apps arent holding their theme, however I do not recommend this, ad lxappearance has shown to be unreliable on multiple occasions._
+_Note: An exception to the no substitution rule, you *can* use lxappearance to replace nwg-look if necessary, or if certain GTK2 apps arent holding their theme, however I do not recommend this, as lxappearance has shown to be unreliable on multiple occasions._

 ## *Kvantum*